Maybe It's Time: Chart performance

 Following the soundtrack's release, "Maybe It's Time" debuted at number 93 on the Billboard Hot 100 chart, becoming Cooper's first solo entry and second overall, after lead single, "Shallow" (with Gaga).
 The song also reached number six on the Digital Songs chart, along with other tracks by Cooper, like "Black Eyes" and "Music to My Eyes".
 "Maybe It's Time" has sold 116,000 copies in the United States as of March 2019, according to Nielsen SoundScan.

 In Canada the track entered the Hot Canadian Digital Songs chart at number 12; it debuted on the Canadian Hot 100 at number 86.
 In Australia peaked at number 58 on the ARIA Charts, while in New Zealand the track debuted on the country's Hot Singles chart at number 16.
 Across Europe, "Maybe It's Time" became Cooper's solo entry in Hungary, Scotland and Switzerland, and on the download charts of France and the United Kingdom.

 Cover versions

 On October 22, 2018, Jason Isbell performed "Maybe It's Time" live at Ryman Auditorium in Nashville, as part of his show's encore.
-Pearl Jam's Eddie Vedder covered the song live at Tempe, Arizona's Innings Festival in 2019.
+Pearl Jam's Eddie Vedder covered the song live at Tempe, Arizona's Innings Festival in 2019, and later performed it once again at BottleRock Napa Valley 2024 in a duet with Cooper.